#208Gypsum application to soil

 - Increases the coffee yield

-The above factors all make it easier for coffee roots to grow downwards and penetrate deeper into the soil where they tend to find increased moisture, especially in the dry season, and thereby better resist severe droughts.
+The above factors all make it easier for coffee roots to grow downwards and penetrate deeper into the soil where they find increased moisture, especially in the dry season, and thereby better resist severe droughts.

 208⸱BTo be considered